romeerez/orchid-orm/docs/src/guide/columns-json-types.md

 ## optional, nullable and nullish

 By default, all types are required.
-Append `.optional()` so the value may omit from the object:
+Append `.optional()` so the value may be omitted from the object:

 ```ts
 export class Table extends BaseTable {